 Membership is a relational term.
 It means that contents are exclusively available to members.
 It may be paid or free.
 You could have different levels of memberships like Gold, Silver, etc.,

 Subscription is a financial term.
-It means that you are paying on a regular basis, maybe weekly, monthly or yearly (maybe even through recurring payments).
-You may be paying for a product, service or in this case selling memberships.
+It means that you are paying regularly, maybe weekly, monthly, or yearly (maybe even through recurring payments).
+You may be paying for a product, service, or in this case selling memberships.

-So you need plugins which can create multiple membership levels and collect payments from members regularly.
+So you need plugins that can create multiple membership levels and collect payments from members regularly.
 All of the plugins listed below are capable of unlimited membership levels and recurring payments.

 If the sole purpose of your WordPress membership website is to sell memberships and earn from your loyal members, then a paid membership plugin would be the best option because they give you premium integrations and multiple payment gateway options.